baetyl/baetyl/docs/install/Build-from-Source.md

 make rebuild PLATFORMS="linux/amd64 linux/arm64" MODULES="agent hub"
 ```

-**NOTE**: the build command will read the git revision and tag as the binary version, so you must commit or discard local changes before running the build commands.
+**NOTE**: the build command will read the git revision and tag as the binary version, so you should commit or discard local changes before running the build commands.

 ### Build module images